bitoller/bootcamp-projects-and-activities-m1/readme.md

 `console log` `return` `loops` `function` `variables` `operators` `arithmetics` `data type` `string` `number` `boolean` `conditionals` `methods` `arrays` `+`

 ## S4-18-M1 - 12/15/22 - ENIGMA
-For my next activity I had to code an algorithm using JavaScript that cracked the pattern of messages sent between two groups and identified how many words there were in the message.<br />
+For this activity I had to code an algorithm using JavaScript that cracked the pattern of messages sent between two groups and identified how many words there were in the message.<br />
 → <b>Please open the console to see the results</b><br />

 <a href="https://github.com/bitoller/bootcamp-projects-and-activities-m1/tree/main/src/M1-SPRINT-4/S4-18-M1" target="_blank"> <img src="./src/assets/code_purple.png"> </a> &nbsp; &nbsp;